-It employs a small group of powerful lobbyists in Washington DC including former senator Bob Dole, who US media reported helped to arrange contacts that culminated in the recent controversial phone call between Mr Trump and Taiwan's President Tsai Ing-wen.
+It employs a small group of powerful lobbyists in Washington DC including former senator Bob Dole, who US media reported helped to arrange contacts that culminated in a controversial phone call between Mr Trump and Taiwan's President Tsai Ing-wen.

 As for the US, it can benefit from formal relations with China - its biggest foreign lender and a top trade partner - while quietly continuing to maintain strong ties with Taiwan.

 The One China policy is a delicate balancing act that the US has perfected over the decades.
 How Washington can continue doing that under Mr Trump remains to be seen.